When you first get yourself a new furry friend, you naively believe they can eat anything and everything.

 Best Stomach Friendly Dog Food

-There are literally 1000s of different types of dog food in the marketplace so choosing the best food for sensitive stomachs can be a challenge.
+There are literally 1000s of different types of dog food in the marketplace, so choosing the best food for sensitive stomachs can be a challenge.

 However, I have done a lot of the legwork for you and picked out 5 best dog foods that are perfect for your dog’s sensitive tummy and are easily digestible.

 Purina Pro Plan Focus is our favorite food for dogs with sensitive stomachs because it doesn’t come loaded with ingredients that are prone to causing an upset tummy.
-Purina Pro Plan Focus is free of soy, corn, wheat, and unwanted artificial ingredients.
-Instead, it’s made using natural ingredients such as rice, salmon (Yes real salmon), and oatmeal.

-It also comes with much needed Omega-6 fatty acids and zinc that help nourish your dog’s skin and will help to promote a healthy coat!
 Purina Pro Plan Focus is the best dog food to get your furry friends digestion back on the right track, in fact, I saw a noticeable difference with my dog within a matter of weeks.

 Buying good quality dog food doesn’t have to cost an arm and a leg, and Purina Pro Plan Focus comes in a lot cheaper than many other well-known dog food brands that have a tendency to upset a dog’s stomach!

-If you’re looking for the best dog food that will be kind to your pooches stomach, Wellness Natural limited ingredient Dry Dog Food is a great place to start.
 Wellness is already known for making good quality dog food, and many praise them for using top-notch ingredients in their foods.
 With that said, this “limited” ingredient offering is perfect for dogs with delicate stomachs.

-In fact, this dog food has no unwanted ingredients such as grain and soy that might potentially cause food allergies for your dog.
-Wellness also leaves out any unnecessary preservatives and artificial colors that could also cause stomach problems.
-Wellness Natural Dry Dog Food comes in an array of different flavors (not artificial – just the main protein changes) so there’s sure to be one that your dog loves!
+Wellness Natural Dry Dog Food comes in an array of different flavors (not artificial – just the main protein changes), so there’s sure to be one that your dog loves!
 They also have a range of puppy food too.

 The only drawback is that Wellness Natural Dry Dog Food contains Canola oil which isn’t the best of ingredients for optimum health, but it isn’t a deal-breaker as far as we are concerned.

-The healthy fats that this dog food contains are from flaxseed and herring.AvoDerm doesn’t have any nasty surprises in the ingredients list, and it contains no wheat or corn.
-The main protein in this particular offering is Chicken, and they source the carbohydrates from healthy brown rice.
-On the downside, AvoDerm contains a few questionable ingredients such as avocado, tomato pomace, and alfalfa, but it’s worth mentioning that these are only small amounts and should still be easily digestible.
+On the downside, AvoDerm contains a few questionable ingredients, such as avocado, tomato pomace, and alfalfa, but it’s worth mentioning that these are only small amounts and should still be easily digestible.

-Nutro Natural Choice Dry Dog Food contains a limited amount of handpicked ingredients that are easily digestible and make this brand one of the best options for dogs with delicate stomachs.
 What we loved about this particular Nutro dog food is the small-sized kibble.
 Some dogs love to scoff down their food without even chewing it which can lead to an upset stomach; the small kibble size helps to solve that problem.

-Nutro Natural Choice Dry Dog Food comes in a handful of different yummy flavors each of which contains natural sources of protein and other natural sources of fiber such as whole-grain oatmeal which is a high soluble fiber that can aid in digestion.
-The high levels of zinc, omega-6 fatty acid, and B vitamins also help to promote a shiny coat and soft, healthy skin.
+Nutro Natural Choice Dry Dog Food comes in a handful of different yummy flavors, each of which contains natural sources of protein and other natural sources of fiber, such as whole-grain oatmeal, which is a highly soluble fiber that can aid in digestion.

-Blue Buffalo Basics Dry Dog Food

 Blue Buffalo Basics Dry Dog Food is another brand that offers a high-quality mix of all-natural ingredients.

 All the ingredients are sensible and you’ll find nothing that shouldn’t be there, it also contains no soy, wheat, or corn and the all-natural protein sources come from lamb, turkey, duck, and salmon depending on which flavor you buy.

-Because of the limited ingredients in Blue Buffalo Basics you can quickly narrow down the potential problems in your dog’s diets and adjust if needed.
 Plus, Blue Buffalo Basics comes with plenty of good sources of fiber and much-needed antioxidants that will help keep your dog regular and give a boost to their immune system.

 Leave a Comment